What is Predictive Analytics?

 1. Define your project.
 First you need to clearly define the business question you’d like to answer or the problem you’re trying to solve.
 In other words, what do you want to be able to predict?
 Being clear on the ideal project outcome will inform your data requirements and allow your predictive model to generate an actionable output.

 2. Build the right team.
-While new tools make it much easier to perform predictive data analytics, you should still consider having these five key players on your team:
+While new AI analytics tools make it much easier to perform predictive data analytics, you should still consider having these five key players on your team:

 • An executive sponsor who will ensure funding and prioritization of the project.